albacoretuna/sayitlikeme/README.md

 like this:
 http://sayitlike.me/YourTwitterHandle

-That URL can be shared with anyone that need to know how to pronounce the name.
+That URL can be shared with anyone that need to know how to pronounce that name.

 # Help Needed
 No matter what technical skills you have, any help would be appreciated.
+For example:
-For example with: suggestions for improving the idea, designing a logo, etc... just open an issue and let's talk
+  * suggestions for improving the idea

-## The rest is just development notes
+  * designing logo, wireframes
+  * reviewing the code
+  * adding comments to code

+# Development notes
 ## User stories
   * map sayitlike.me/twitterhandle to a page for @twitterhandle on twitter containing an audio recording of the name
   * user clicks on "Sign up with twitter and record your name", after logging in using twitter, a form shows up, asking for name, name clarification,... and those can be saved.

-## Authentication
+## Signup / Authentication scenario
-After logging in with twitter, user's redirected to /add- page, a form should be ready with twitter handle filled in.
-The form can be submitted, when other fields are filled.
-On server the twitter handle can be compared to the one in session, if it's a match, db can be updated with the data.
+After logging in with twitter,
+  * user's redirected to /add- page,
+  * a form should be ready with twitter handle filled in.
+  * The form can be submitted, when other fields are filled.
+  * On server the twitter handle can be compared to the one in session, if it's a match, db can be updated with the form data.

 ## Components
 ### First phase